Coltaho/Autosplitters/MegaManX/README.md

 **Supported emulators:**
  - SNES9x 1.53+ 32 and 64 bit
- - Higan v102-106 (untested)
+ - Higan v105 and 106 (untested)

 ## Features

 - Automatically start the timer when you start a run.
 Timer starts after selecting Game Start
-- Automatically split after being grabbed on Highway scene OR when zero and X teleport out
+- Automatically split after being grabbed on Highway scene OR when screen fades afterward
 - Automatically split either on helmet ding OR each Maverick kill in their stage, as well as Sigma 1-4 last bosses.
 - Optional splits for 100% run: Chill Penguin Heart and Hadouken